llafuente/unity-platformer/readme.md

   You can't do it in the Character/Action, otherwise Falling state will be set, and you will have a hard time Animating.

+* If you want a double jump, do not increase graceJumpTime, because this not only affect jump + jump. it affect the time that the player can jump after leave the ground.

+atm: write your extend CharacterActionJump

 # Usage

 It's recommended to use the same project configuration (Tags/Layers).